 A collaborative forum for students with a concentration in composition focusing on music technology and production, listening skills, music history, and orchestration.
 Students regularly share their works-in-progress and receive feedback.
 Required each year of all students with a concentration in composition.
 75 minutes.

 Coached by studio faculty, students explore the unique skills and repertoire required to perform in small chamber ensembles (groups of 2-5 students on various instruments).
 Chamber groups perform twice per year.
-Open to all Level 2, 3, and 4 students with an instrumental concentration except percussion, saxophone, and double bass.
+Open to all instrumental majors except percussion, saxophone, and double bass.
 Placement at the discretion of faculty and administration.
 May be repeated.
 50 minutes.

 An introduction to the fundamentals of music composition, including form, counterpoint, and harmony.
 The year concludes with a performance of students' original compositions.
-Open to all students with instrumental concentrations who demonstrate sufficient skills in music theory and ear training.
+Open to all instrumental majors who demonstrate sufficient skills in music theory and ear training.
 Eligibility is determined based on the student’s music theory placement exam.
 May be repeated as space permits.
 50 minutes.